abpio/abp-commercial-docs/en/startup-templates/microservice/database-migrations.md

 }
 ```

-> If you decide to use **both DbMigrator and Auto Migration** approaches, you need to keep duplicate dataseeder files; one under your microservice DbMigrations folder for auto migration and other under shared DbMigrator project.
-You need to keep both of your data seeder files synchonized.
+> If you decide to use **both DbMigrator and Auto Migration** approaches, you need to keep duplicate dataseeder files; one under your microservice DbMigrations folder for auto migration and the other under the shared DbMigrator project.
+You need to keep both of your data seeder files synchronized.

 ## IdentityService Data Seeding

 IdentityService uses three different mapped [database configurations](infrastructure.md#hosting); *IdentityService*, *AdministrationService* and *SaasService* which are located under *appsettings.json* file.

-IdentityService seeding is **required** for AuthServer since it seeds the admin user/password (identity data) and initial identity server data (clients, api resources, scopes).
+IdentityService seeding is **required** for AuthServer since it seeds the admin user/password (identity data) and initial identity server data (clients, API resources, scopes).

 ### OpenIddict Data Seeding